When to visit the vet?

 Therapy

 Medications to control hormoneHormones are chemical messengers produced by endocrine glands and released into the bloodstream to affect specific cells or organs in the body.
-They regulate numerous bodily functions, including growth, metabolism, and reproduction. production and relieve symptoms may also be part of the treatment.
-Close monitoring of the dog through regular veterinary visits is crucial to assess the success of the treatment and detect any complications early.
+They regulate numerous bodily functions, including growth, metabolism, and reproduction. production and alleviate symptoms can also be part of the treatment.
+Close monitoring of the dog through regular veterinary visits is crucial to evaluate treatment success and detect possible complications early.

 Prognosis and follow-up care